 Where the condition of admission was the submission of a dissertation for the other award bearing programme, then the student must successfully have completed that award bearing programme no later than three months after enrolment on the research degree (on or before the 31 December for October starters) in order to be permitted to continue study on the research degree.
 Students who are concurrently enrolled will be informed of the date by which the other award bearing programme must be completed at the point of enrolment and will be sent a reminder at least one month before the date.
 If the student does not successfully complete the award bearing programme by the date stated, then the student will be in breach of the regulation concerning concurrent enrolment and candidature for the research degree will be terminated or suspended until such time as the award bearing programme is completed.

 Applicants for research degrees are requested to indicate whether or not they have any criminal convictions (excluding minor motoring offences).
-The Admissions Officer writes direct to candidates who indicate they have convictions to request further information.
+The University Admissions Manager (Postgraduate Research) writes direct to the research degree applicant who indicate they have convictions to request further information.

 Students may be permitted to transfer in from other institutions by submitting an application for admission in the normal way (see the Guide to Transfer and Withdrawal of Research Students for more details).
 Please note that you must still be registered on your current research programme and have academically progressed to date in order to be eligible to apply for transfer consideration.